acm-uiuc/til/_til/vim/navigating-by-blank-lines.md

+---
-# Navigating By Blank Lines
+title: Navigating By Blank Lines
+category: vim
+---

 Use vim to open a file full of code (or text) that has some blank lines.
 Move the cursor to the middle of the file.
 Then start hitting `{` or `}`.